mhassan2/splunk-n-box/README.md

 - Default docker settings on OSX are limited.
 You need to change it to take advantage of all avaiable memory and CPU (under preferences).

-The following steps are automated but you can skip and execute manually if you wish:
+:large_blue_circle:_The following steps are automated but you can skip and execute manually if you wish:_

 Install Xcode Command Line Tools: https://hackercodex.com/guide/mac-osx-mavericks-10.9-configuration/
 ```